Main Street Electrical Parade: Music

-Dorsey used 11 synthesizers to create the soundtrack: Moog Model III, Mini-Moog, Steiner-Parker Synthacon, Oberheim 8-voice, Sequential Circuits Prophet-5, Fender Rhodes Piano, New England Digital Synclavier II, Bode 7702 Vocoder, Roland MKS-80 Super Jupiter, Yamaha DX7 and Yamaha TX7.
+Dorsey used 11 synthesizers to create the soundtrack: Moog Model III, Minimoog, Steiner-Parker Synthacon, Oberheim Eight Voice, Sequential Circuits Prophet-5, Fender Rhodes Piano, New England Digital Synclavier II, Bode 7702 Vocoder, Roland MKS-80 Super Jupiter, Yamaha DX7 and Yamaha TX7.

-Wagner provides the synthesized vocoder voice for the intro and outro to the parade.
-Bill Rogers provided the synthesized vocoder announcement when the Disneyland version of the parade made its first visit to Magic Kingdom in 1999.
+Starting in 1979, Wagner provides the synthesized vocoder voice for the intro and outro to the parade.
+Bill Rogers provided the synthesized vocoder announcement for the Disneyland version of the parade beginning in 2022.
 When the parade went to Disney California Adventure Park in 2001, the original Jack Wagner announcements for the Disneyland version of the parade were used as the basis for the announcements at the new park.
-Since the park does not have a Main Street U.S.A., the announcements had to be updated with minor changes.
+Since the park does not have a Main Street (at that time), the announcements had to be updated with minor changes.
 These included the insertion of the words "Disney" and "Disney's" to reflect that the show's name had changed to Disney's Electrical Parade.
-When the soundtrack was updated, the announcements were rerecorded, but were still based on the original Jack Wagner announcements from Disneyland.
+When the soundtrack was updated, the announcements were pitch-corrected, but were still based on the original Jack Wagner announcements from Disneyland.

 While the original soundtrack is played solely on synthesizers, the Tokyo Disneyland version uses an orchestra with adult and youth choirs in addition to harmonies and synthesizers.
 This version also includes Character voices in both English and Japanese.
 This version was also orchestrated, programmed, conducted and performed by Gregory Smith.
 During the Christmas season at Tokyo Disneyland, the Electrical Parade gets a new soundtrack; it is mostly the same soundtrack with added Christmas songs, mixed in with the theme music.
-For Tokyo Disneyland's 30th anniversary, a show stop was added to the parade, it includes a 2-minute Christmas medley; fireworks from Cinderella Castle are synced during the show stop as well.
+For Tokyo Disneyland's 30th anniversary, a show stop was added to the parade, it includes a 2-minute Christmas melody; fireworks from Cinderella Castle are synced during the show stop as well.
 The showstop is only performed once a year as part of a private event for Disney/JCB Card holders.
+The last time this version did a holiday overlay was in 2019–2020.
+During the 2021 reopening, they opted out on the holiday overlay due to the COVID-19 pandemic.
+It's unknown if they would do the overlay again.
+In 2023, the Holiday Overlay returned, to its full glory.